IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 ![](images/waiops-dashbord.png)

-If you set the install parameter `cp4waiops.setup` to `true`, then you will have all the pre-configured integration with Humio, Kafka, and Kubernetes in place.
+If you set the install parameter `cp4waiops.setup` to `true`, then you will have pre-configured integration with Humio, Kafka, Kubernetes in place.
 To verify this, navigate to `define` > `Data and tool connections` after you login, you will see all integrations displayed as follows:

 ![](images/03-pre-configured-connections.png)